axibase/atsd-use-cases/research/fitness-index/README.md

 display.
 Notice that because data is only available for 2015 for Baton Rouge, Louisiana the remaining empty columns are still rendered for the sake of chronology.

 Using the [`DISPLAY`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)
-setting, unneeded data can be masked in order to compare the best and worst performing MSAs over the observed period.
+setting, unneeded data can be masked to compare the best and worst performing MSAs over the observed period.
 Here, Oklahoma City, Oklahoma was the lowest-performing MSA and Raleigh, North Carolina was the highest-performing MSA based on averaged performance.
 Displayed next to one another, their absolute and relative differences can be underlined:

 ![BestAndWorst](./images/BVW.png)

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/c43f580b/7/)

-In order to make observations about the performance of one MSA over the observed time, a similar strategy can be used with a different method of visualization:
+to make observations about the performance of one MSA over the observed time, a similar strategy can be used with a different method of visualization:

 ![Miami](./images/MVB.png)